-The 2017 Sydney Taylor Book Award Silver Winner for Readers is A Hat for Mrs. Goldman – A Story About Knitting and Love.
+The 2017 Sydney Taylor Book Award Silver Winner for Readers is A Hat for Mrs. Goldman – A Story About Knitting and Love (Schwartz & Wade).
 Mrs. Goldman knits hats for others and explains to her young neighbor Sophia, that “Keeping keppies warm is our mitzvah.”
 Sophia helps by making pom-poms.
-But Sophia worries about Mrs Goldman.
+But Sophia worries about Mrs. Goldman.
 Who will make her a hat?
 Sophia takes on the task.
 Readers will be charmed by Sophia’s act of kindness, in spite of her challenges with knitting.
-The relationship between Mrs, Goldman and Sophia is heartwarming and sure to strike a chord with readers of all ages!
+The relationship between Mrs. Goldman and Sophia is heartwarming and sure to strike a chord with readers of all ages!

 Michelle, I love the act of knitting as a bond that connects Mrs. Goldman and Sophia.
 As a knitter yourself, have you experienced situations where knitting creates communities?
 Is this what inspired the story?

 When I mixed knitting into my professional creative life, writing monthly stories for the Lion Brand Yarn Company Newsletter, and later, my book, A KNITTER’S HOME COMPANION, I experienced many forms of community with knitters, both locally and globally.
 I got to know more about those who knit for others, a unique kind of wooly Tikkun Olam.
 Their work deeply influenced my writing and knitting.